avlweb/collectionviewer/README.md

 Simple application to manage your collection of ... what you want.

 For instance, you have a collection of Pokemon cards and you want to show it to your friends.
-With CollectionViewer, you can show it to us.
-You can also list all the cards you have and check those you are missing.
+With CollectionViewer, you can list all the cards you have and check those you are missing.
 This can be very convenient if you want to trade cards !

 A sample of collection is provided with this application.
 You have to create your own.